Membership statistics (LDS Church): Membership defined

 After baptism, blessing, or parental request stated above, membership must be recorded and maintained by the church to have and keep membership.
+As with many religious organizations, official membership figures reflect individuals on record rather than measures of belief, participation, or self-identification as captured in surveys or census data.

 Membership considerations

 In 2005, Peggy Fletcher Stack, longtime religion columnist for The Salt Lake Tribune, estimated that about one-third of the reported LDS membership was "active" (i.e., regularly attending church services and participating in other expected meetings and obligations).
 In 2005, this would have amounted to approximately 4 million active members among a worldwide LDS population of 12 million.
 Active membership varied from a high of 40 to 50 percent in congregations in North America and the Pacific Islands, to a low of about 25 percent in Latin America.
 Fletcher Stack's data was compiled from several sources, including a 2001 survey of religious affiliation by scholars at City University of New York and a demographer at LDS-owned Brigham Young University.

-In 2003, church leader Dallin H. Oaks, noted that among recent converts "attrition is sharpest in the two months after baptism", which he attributed in part to difficulties adapting to the church's dietary code, the Word of Wisdom, that prohibits the use of alcohol, tobacco, coffee, and tea.
 In 2001, sociologist Armand Mauss estimated that about 50 percent of LDS converts in the US stopped attending church within a year of baptism, while outside the US the rate was about 70 percent.

+More recent survey data complicates this picture.
+Pew Research Center's 2023–24 Religious Landscape Study (RLS) — the first update to Pew's landscape survey since 2014 — found that Latter-day Saints report the highest rate of monthly in-person religious attendance (76%) of any U.S. religious tradition surveyed, ahead of evangelical Protestants (60%), Muslim Americans and members of historically Black Protestant churches (46% each), Catholics (40%), mainline Protestants (34%), and the national average of 33%.
+When online and televised religious participation is included alongside in-person attendance, 80% of Latter-day Saints report monthly participation, compared with 71% of evangelical Protestants and a 40% national average.
+Latter-day Saints also report the highest rate of personal congregational membership of any tradition surveyed (86%), compared with 61% of evangelical Protestants, 56% of members of historically Black Protestant churches, and 37% of U.S. adults overall.